mkuthan/mkuthan.github.io/_posts/2022-11-01-technical-writing.md

 ## Bring editorial style guide to life

 You are a developer not a technical writer, so any automated writing help is more than welcome.
-Recently I found excellent framework [vale.sh](https://vale.sh/) for creating and enforcing custom rules.
+Recently I found an excellent framework [vale.sh](https://vale.sh/) for creating and enforcing custom rules.
 Fortunately you don't have to develop the rules from scratch, *vale.sh* provides ready to use styles, for example:

 * [Microsoft writing style guide](https://docs.microsoft.com/en-us/style-guide/welcome/)